Significant accounting policies

 Calculate probability weighted expected loss based on multiple scenarios, including return to performing (and projected cash flows), restructuring, and write-off or sale;

 Based on these probability weights, a discount curve is generated and the discounted cashflow (DCF) model is used to determine the percentage to be applied on the outstanding amount of a loan;

 Take expected cash flows arising from liquidation processes, unfunded risk participations and firm offers into account.
 The cashflows from unfunded risk participations and firm offers serve as a cap for the provision (or a floor for the value of the loan).

 Financial instruments classified as low credit risk

 FMO considers all financial instruments with an investment grade rating (BBB- or better on the S&P scale or F10 or better on FMO’s internal scale) to be classified as low credit risk.
 For these instruments, the low credit risk exemption is applied and irrespective of the change of credit risk (as long as it remains investment grade) a lifetime expected credit loss will not be recognized.
 This exemption lowers the monitoring requirements and reduces operational costs.
-This exemption is applied for Interest bearing securities, Banks and Current accounts with subsidiaries and state funds.
+This exemption is applied for interest-bearing securities, banks and current accounts with subsidiaries and state funds.

 No significant increase in credit risk since origination (Stage 1)

-All loans which have not had a significant increase in credit risk since contract origination are allocated to Stage 1 with an ECL allowance recognized equal to the expected credit loss over the next 12 months.
+All loans that have not had a significant increase in credit risk since contract origination are allocated to Stage 1 with an ECL allowance recognized equal to the expected credit loss over the next 12 months.
 The interest revenue of these assets is based on the gross amount.